simizicee/starter-academic/content/authors/admin/_index.md

 Hello, there.

 I am a fifth year Ph.D. student in Agricultural and Consumer Economics at University of Illinois.
 Placeholder.
-Few places in this world are more dangerous than home.
-Fear not, therefore, to try the mountain passes.
-They will kill care, save you from deadly apathy, set you free, and call forth every faculty into vigorous, enthusiastic action.

 {{< icon name="download" pack="fas" >}} You can download my {{< staticref "media/demo_resume.pdf" "newtab" >}}CV here{{< /staticref >}}.